php-fig/fig-standards/proposed/event-dispatcher-meta.md

 A Task Processor is appropriate when:

-* The event is being used as a "hook" or "pointcut" to extent or modify the Emitter's behavior.
+* The event is being used as a "hook" or "pointcut" to extend or modify the Emitter's behavior.
 * The Emitter wishes to allow listeners to interact with each other (through mutating the event).
 * NEED A 3RD EXAMPLE HERE.